-Ideally, your first kit should feature three distinct sizes that increase in a subtle, yet noticeable, way.
+Ideally, your first purchase should be an anal training kit, featuring three distinct sizes that increase in a subtle, yet noticeable, way.
 Find a set that has a more cone-like or tapered design, which lets your butt musculature relax gradually as you guide the toy in.

-Using a toy with ‘balls’ is also a definite positive—they not only make your experience more realistic, but also from a medical perspective, this barrier prevents you losing the toy completely inside your butt (a definite win-win).
+Some have a flared base, others have a suction cup for hands-free play, and others even have testicles to keep things realistic.
+Using a toy with ‘balls’ is a definite positive—they not only make your experience more realistic – if that’s what you’re into – but also from a medical perspective, this barrier prevents you from losing the toy completely inside your butt (a definite win-win).

 Toys with suction cups are available that permit mobile, hands-free play.
 Per the above, the suction cup also helps keep at least part of the toy safely outside your butt at all times.